Updated: Oct 12, 2020

 As women’s confidence in their bodies working properly is probably at an all-time low, mums often blame themselves for not having enough milk, and being unable to satisfy their baby.
 At this stage, many reach for the formula...

-However, if a mother can be helped to understand this hormone, then she would grasp that the release of CCK ensures that baby’s sleep happens and that her supply stays strong with the extra feeding.
-Ideally mum would feed baby again, one last time and odds are that the baby would then be satisfied and start to drift off into￼￼ a heavier sleep.
+However, if a mother can be helped to understand this hormone then she'll understand that the release of CCK ensures that baby’s sleep happens and also ensures her supply stays strong with the extra feeding.
+Ideally mum would feed baby a second time, and odds are that the baby would then be satisfied and start to drift off into￼￼ a heavier sleep.

 Sucking a dummy also releases CCK.
 This is the reason why many breastfeeding entities discourage the use of dummies, especially in the early weeks.
 Babies can fall asleep with a dummy, thinking they have been fed.
 In reality what has happened is that baby has been fooled out of a meal, and mum has lost a feeding’s worth of milk remova,l which encourages milk production.
 The end result might be a slow weight gain in baby and a lack of milk supply in mum.